 These types of insurance policies are specialist for tenants, and unlike with tenants that rent an entire property, a general home owners policy will not be suitable.

-How much is Tenants Contents Insurance?
+How much does Tenants Contents Insurance cost?

 Relatively speaking, it isn’t that expensive.
 According to research from the ABI (2017), the average contents insurance policy costs £139 a year.

 City Landlord is an insurance broker that specialises in insurance products for landlords and tenants.
 They would be my first port of call to grab a quote.